Alberta Odell Jones: Early life and education

-Alberta Odell Jones was born in Louisville, Kentucky on November 12, 1930, to Odell and Sarah (Sadie) Crawford Jones.
+Alberta Odell Jones was born in Louisville, Kentucky, on November 12, 1930, to Odell and Sarah (Sadie) Crawford Jones.

 Jones graduated from Louisville Central High School in 1948.
 She then attended Louisville Municipal College (LMC), which later merged with the University of Louisville during desegregation, and majored in accounting.
 Jones graduated third in her class.
 She attended the University of Louisville Law School for one year, transferring to Howard University School of Law for her degree, graduating fourth in her class in 1959.
 During her time at Howard University, Jones served on the staff of the Howard Law journal and worked as a student counselor.
 Upon graduating, she had several interviews in Washington and Senator John Sherman Cooper offered his office as a study space for the bar exam.

 Career and activism

 In 1959, upon admission to the Kentucky bar the same year she received her law degree, Jones became Kentucky's first practicing African-American woman attorney.
 The day after receiving the notification that she had passed the bar, Jones had already accepted her first case.
-As she explained to the Courier Journal, "This girl I know asked me four years ago - when she separated from her husband - to handle her divorce.
+As she explained to The Courier-Journal, "This girl I know asked me four years ago – when she separated from her husband – to handle her divorce.
 I promised I would if I made the grade."

-In 1960, she eventually took on a prominent client early in her career, a young boxer who later changed his name from Cassius Clay to Muhammed Ali, introducing him to trainer Archie Moore of California.
+In 1960, Jones eventually took on a prominent client early in her career, a young boxer who later changed his name from Cassius Clay to Muhammad Ali, introducing him to trainer Archie Moore of California.
 She was appointed in February 1965 to the Louisville Domestic Relations Court, where she was a prosecutor.